Kason Gabbard: 2009

 After the Rangers' 2009 spring training camp, Gabbard was sent outright to the Triple-A Oklahoma City RedHawks.

 On April 22, Darren O'Day made his Rangers debut, but was so new his jersey had yet to arrive, so was forced to borrow Gabbard's jersey.

 On April 23, the Red Sox re-acquired Gabbard from the Rangers for cash considerations.
 They assigned him to the Pawtucket Red Sox.

 As of July 27, Gabbard went on a rehab assignment in the Red Sox farm system, pitching for the single-A affiliate Lowell Spinners.

 As of July 24, 2010, the Boston Red Sox released Gabbard, making him a free agent.
 He retired in 2012.

 Pitching style

 Gabbard had the standard repertoire of fastball, curveball, and changeup, occasionally throwing a slider.
 Gabbard's fastball hit the high-80s, his changeup worked the best low and away on right-handed hitters, and his slow curveball was especially effective against lefties.
 Not a power strikeout pitcher, Gabbard was compared to Mark Buehrle and Kenny Rogers.

+Coaching career

+In 2012, Gabbard was hired as the varsity pitching coach at his alma mater, Royal Palm Beach High School in Royal Palm Beach, Florida.
+In 2015, he was promoted to head coach, then took the job of national team head coach at IMG Academy in Bradenton, Florida.